moderntribe/square-one/docs/theme/components/slider.md

 {% endblock %}
 ```

-And the panel controller using the slider component plus the image component to assemble an image gallery with carousel.
+And the Gallery panel controller using the slider component plus the image component to assemble an image gallery with carousel.
 Whether to letterbox or crop and showing carousel or not are panel options, and we see how to pass those to the component as well.

 ```php